hashicorp/vagrant/v1/docs/getting-started/packaging.md

 At this point, they should have a fully functional environment which exactly mirrors the environment set up in previous steps of the guide.
-Notice that they didn't have to do do provisioning, or set up anything on their system (other than Vagrant), etc. Distributing development environments has never been so easy.
+Notice that they didn't have to do provisioning or set up anything on their system (other than Vagrant), etc. Distributing development environments has never been so easy.